smartarch/extremexp-llm/patterns.md

 ### Is loop infinite?

-Rationale: Can the LLM determine if a loop is infinite?
+Rationale: Can the LLM determine that a loop is infinite?

-TODO
+*Pattern details to be added.*

 ### Loop end condition

 Rationale: Can the LLM determine under which conditions a loop ends?

-TODO
+*Pattern details to be added.*

 ### Trace of tasks with initial situation

-Rationale: Can the LLM determine if a trace of tasks can occur?
+Rationale: Can the LLM determine that a trace of tasks can occur in a specific initial situation?

 Parameters: